apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

   # compares the values in a single column at left_idx and right_idx
   def compare(column, left_idx, right_idx):
-    # Choose comparison based on type of column (“dynamic dispatch”)
+    # Choose comparison based on type of column ("dynamic dispatch")
     if column.type == Int:
      cmp(column[left_idx].as_int(), column[right_idx].as_int())
     elif column.type == Float: